havrylenkok/screenshot-tester/README.md

 4. Run diff mode `java screenshot_tester -m diff` -> see everything that is different from previous state of app in screenshots-diff dir

 # Todo
-- Auth method so user can specify where should Selenium log in before running screenshotter
 - Crawler improvements (Auth, etc...)